DE WITT

 Thus solutions satisfying all field equations yield for

-Thus the construction of the Feynman integral is then seen to be in terms of alone, and the measure is given uniquely by the Lagrangian - in this case simply 1.
+alone, and the measure is given uniquely by the Lagrangian - in this case simply 1.

-If one were to extend this line of reasoning to the gravitational case, it is seen that one must look for a set of variables which have the property that they do not appear in the constraint
+If one were to extend this line of reasoning to the gravitational case, it is seen that one must look for a set of variables which have the property that they do not appear in the constraint which corresponds in the electromagnetic case to the scalar potentials.
+The elimination of the longitudinal part of the gravitational field is of course a much more difficult

 LAURENT